ETomberg391/ad_discordbot/precise_chat_plan.md

 -   **Purpose:** This module will be responsible for generating the precisely formatted answer.
 -   **Key Function:** A function named `get_precise_answer` will be the main entry point for this module.
     -   It will accept the user's prompt and the current `state` dictionary.
-    -   It will inject a system prompt into the context to instruct the LLM to use `<chatting>` tags for its response.
+    -   It will inject a system prompt into the context to instruct the LLM to formulate a response, use `<thinking>` tags for internal thoughts, and wrap the final reply in `<chatting>` tags.
-    -   It will call the existing `custom_chatbot_wrapper` to get the raw response from the LLM.
+    -   It will make a single call to the `custom_chatbot_wrapper` to get the raw response from the LLM.
-    -   It will parse the LLM's response to find and extract the content within the last pair of `<chatting>...</chatting>` tags.
+    -   It will parse the LLM's response by first ignoring any text before the last `</think>` or `</thinking>` tag, and then extracting the content from the last `<chatting>...</chatting>` block.
-    -   It will implement a retry mechanism (up to 3 attempts) if the tags are not found in the response.
-If it fails after all retries, it will return the last full, unparsed response.
+    -   It will implement a retry mechanism (up to 4 attempts) if the tags are not found in the response.
+If it fails after all retries, it will return a fallback message.

 ## 2. Modify `bot.py` to add the `/precise_answers` command